yan-soon/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `GradPad` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 Delete a Module from `Current Modules`**
+**Use case: UC01 - Delete a Module from `Completed Modules`**

 **MSS**

-1. User requests to delete a specific Module in the `Current Modules`
+1. User requests to delete a specific Module in the `Completed Modules`
 2. GradPad deletes the module
-3. GradPad displayed the deleted module onto the `Command Line Display`
+3. GradPad displays the deleted module onto the `Command Line Display`

     Use case ends.

 **Extensions**

 * 1a.
-The module does not exist in `Current Modules`.
+The module does not exist in `Completed Modules`.

   Use case ends.